libESys/ESysRepo/doc/web/content/cli/sync.md

 have not white spaces

-* --branch / -b <BRANCH\>: the branch will be checkout if existing in all targeted git repositories; otherwise all repositories without such branch will be synced normally
+* --branch / -b <BRANCH\>: the branch will be checkout if existing in all targeted git repositories; otherwise, esysrepo will do a normal sync procedure on all repositories without such branch

 ## Examples

-To sync the manifest and all git repositories with 4 parallel jobs:
+To sync the manifest and all git repositories with four parallel jobs:

 ```
 esysrepo sync -j4